Preservation Process

 Examples In The Edition

-Some readers want a recipe they can cook from immediately.
-Others want to compare against the page or follow the book's internal cross-links.
-The live edition is built to support both.
+Some people want a recipe they can cook from right now.
+Others want to compare it against the original page or follow the book’s cross-references.
+The collection supports both.

 Shortcakes and desserts · PDF page 122